Chicago Sun-Times: 1970s

-The 1980s
+1980s

 In 1980, the Sun-Times hired syndicated TV columnist Gary Deeb away from the rival Chicago Tribune.
 Deeb then left the Sun-Times in the spring of 1983 to try his hand at TV.
 He joined Chicago's WLS-TV in September 1983.

 In July 1981, prominent Sun-Times investigative reporter Pam Zekman, who had been part of a Pulitzer Prize-winning team with the Chicago Tribune in 1976, announced she was leaving the Sun-Times to join WBBM-TV in Chicago in August 1981 as chief of its new investigative unit.
 "Salary wasn't a factor," she told the Tribune.
 "The station showed a commitment to investigative journalism.
 It was something I wanted to try."

 Pete Souza left the Sun-Times in 1983 to become official White House photographer for President Ronald Reagan until his second term's end in 1989.
 Souza returned to that position to be the official photographer for President Barack Obama.

 Baseball writer Jerome Holtzman defected from the Sun-Times to the Tribune in late 1981, while Mike Downey also left Sun-Times sports in September 1981 to be a columnist at the Detroit Free Press.

 In January 1984, noted Sun-Times business reporter James Warren quit to join the rival Chicago Tribune.
 He became the Tribune's Washington bureau chief and later its managing editor for features.

 In 1984, Field Enterprises co-owners, half-brothers Marshall Field V and Ted Field, sold the paper to Rupert Murdoch's News Corporation, and the paper's style changed abruptly to mirror that of its suitemate, the New York Post.
 Its front pages tended more to the sensational, while its political stance shifted markedly to the right.
 This was in the era that the Chicago Tribune had begun softening its traditionally staunchly Republican editorial line, blurring the city's clear division between the two newspapers' politics.
 This shift was made all but official when Mike Royko defected to the Tribune.